19 Nov Beersgiving Mission

 Rather than blaming white men, may we consider looking at the reasons behind why BIPOC and women don’t have as much representation as many are demanding?
 Why historically and collectively we’ve been slow to come out of status quo social roles and live the American dream?
 I intend throughout 2020 to showcase how craft beer being mostly family run small business establishments are hotbeds for family bonding, workplaces for those highly skilled in STEAM (science, technology, engineering, art and mathematics) with a family work life balance and help usher in the next wave of manufacturing industry talent to help transition the legacies of American production companies.

 I am Danii Oliver, founder of Island to Island Brewery.
-Eric Jackson, Chef Jenny and myself will be kicking off this campaign with a Beersgiving collaboration food and beer pairing on November 29th 2019 along with other industry professionals being reminded of why they do this work, why we fight to exist, while honoring the military families who make it possible.
+I will be kicking off this campaign with a Beersgiving collaboration of food and beer pairings on November 29th 2019 along with other industry professionals being reminded of why they do this work, why we fight to exist, while honoring the military families who make it possible.
 Family members who care for and support our veterans so we can live the American dream.

 “I love this country!
 I love our freedoms.
 I love that the U.S.A. is the only country in the world where you can be your true self, re-invent yourself and start life over as often as we want.
 In America, we are not confined to our backgrounds, our upbringing, or even our mistakes.
-We can move from state to state freely, change careers, express our opinions without legal repercussions, dress as we want, love who we want, and if we work hard and smart enough… I can actually improve our destinies for generations to come.” — Chef Jenny, the Queen of Beers, host of Beer Talk Radio the only craft beer podcast in the business section supporting focus driven business people sell more beer.
+We can move from state to state freely, change careers, express our opinions without legal repercussions, dress as we want, love who we want, and if we work hard and smart enough… I can actually improve our destinies for generations to come.” — Featured Chef.

 I’d like to share this mission with the craft beer, manufacturing and hospitality industries.
 The Beersgiving pairing event and “Conversations with Military Families” series is meant to kick off the movement bridging the need for industry talent to support its growth alongside championing family work life balance for more diversity and inclusion.